mocdk/MOC.Math/README.md

 Installing
 ----------

-Easiest way is to include it with composer in your exisint composer project.
+Easiest way is to include it with composer in your existing composer project.

 ```sh